400x400

 JPEG, PNG, WebP, AVIF, HEIC.
 All processing stays in your browser.

-If your image is smaller than 400x400 pixels, the tool will upscale it and show a warning before download.
+If your image is smaller than 400x400 pixels, the tool will upscale it and show a warning above the download button.
 Since profile pictures are displayed as a circle, use Fill mode and keep your face or logo centered so nothing important is cropped from the corners.

 When to use 400x400